Last Updated on

 Remember that your choice of bank and savings account will affect your finances.
 So before you open a BPI account, carefully weigh its pros and cons first.

 Established in 1851, BPI is the oldest bank in the Philippines.
 For more than a century, the bank has survived World War II, the 1997 Asian financial crisis, the 2008 global recession, and several coup attempts.

 BPI is also the fourth largest bank in the country based on total assets, according to the latest data from the Bangko Sentral ng Pilipinas1.
 It boasts of having over eight million depositors nationwide.

 For this reason, BPI is among the most trusted banks in the Philippines.
 If you put your money in BPI, you can rest easy knowing its funds won’t get depleted and the bank won’t close down, at least in your lifetime.

-BPI is among the banks with massive branch and ATM network in the Philippines.
-It has over 900 branches—and it’s further expanding by 20 to 30 branches every year.
+BPI is among the banks with the most number of branches and ATM networks in the Philippines.
+It has over 900 branches—and it’s further expanding by 20 to 30 branches every year2.

 Customers have access to over 3,000 ATMs and cash accept machines nationwide and over 800,000 Cirrus ATMs worldwide.

 If you have a BPI savings account, you won’t have a problem finding an ATM, even in remote areas.

 BPI makes banking convenient through its online and mobile banking facilities, cash accept machines and some branches that open on weekends.